TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ### The Limit in the provision of trust Anchor leads to centralisation and innovation barrier

 Dr. Gavin Wood has attributed the Web's centralisation to a combination of factors.
-These factors include network effects, economies of scale, big data ownership, and intellectual property laws[@wood2017].
+These factors include network effects, economies of scale, big data ownership, and intellectual property laws[^wood2017].

+[^wood2017]: Gavin Wood, 2017, *The Future of the Decentralized Web*

 This paper posits that the role of trust anchors significantly amplifies these factors, coalescing them into a formidable force that reinforces the centralised dominance of today's tech giants.
 These entities, including Facebook, Google, and Apple, derive their trustworthiness and operational integrity largely from their scale and profitability.
 The rationale is that such entities have amassed substantial profits by being reliable providers of trust anchors.
 As a result, any deviation from their established behaviour for short-term gain is considered economically irrational.